Have you ever observed the shadow formation and how it behaves? Well, what do you notice in the image given below?

 Also, you would’ve noticed that at noon, the shadows formed are more defined in nature when compared to late afternoon or early morning shadows which are slightly blurred with edges not defined very well.
 This is because when the light source is wider during these times.

-For more articles on different article on the Sciences, check out our main website at BYJU’S.
+For more articles on a different article on the Sciences, check out our main website at BYJU’S.